 Handling Affairs for a Deceased Family Member with Few Assets

 It is possible that circumstances are such that as you get older, you are given the responsibility of sorting out your aunt’s affairs when she passes away.
-You will probably have a lot of questions about property, about the best probate process given that she did not accumulate many assets, and about what you need to file to resolve her affairs.
+You will probably have a lot of questions about the property, about the best probate process given that she did not accumulate many assets, and about what you need to file to resolve her affairs.

 In that situation, you need the guidance and advice of an expert probate attorney.
 At Doane & Doane, we will have your back.
 We have spent many years handling both complicated and simple estate matters, with high-net-worth and low-net-worth estates.